sentemon/MessagingPlatform/README.md

    ```

 2. **Build and run the application**:
-   Use Docker Compose to build and start both the backend and the frontend along with the database:
+   Use Docker Compose to build and start both the backend and the web along with the database:
    ```bash
    docker compose up --build
    ```